evalece/k8s/README.md

 brew install kubectl

-### k8s
+### k8s > Helm > Helmfile/ ArgoCD

 0. K8s Quick Guide:
 Assume all images have been built, configuration for extra "customization" is done via configuration (or from image's perspective, driven by container's env var).Thus, K8s focuses on deining distributed containerizations, enabling image, container and load balancing at cluster level.
-Thus, in a k8s manifest, we have the following catagory: Pod (i.e., container level), Deployment + ReplicaSet (i.e., replications of pod), StatefulSet (Pod ID management), Running Jobs (i.e.,at pod level, purpose is to track if desired state is achieved, if not, define kill or rety logic with the follwoing)- Job, CronJob, DaemonSet
+Thus, in a k8s manifest, we have the following catagory [2]: Pod (i.e., container level), Deployment + ReplicaSet (i.e., replications of pod), StatefulSet (Pod ID management), Running Jobs (i.e.,at pod level, purpose is to track if desired state is achieved, if not, define kill or rety logic with the follwoing)- Job, CronJob, DaemonSet
     - Namespace- [1]
      Kubernetes namespace
     - Configmap are can be mounted like data volumes[4]: